 If there is evidence of past nonconformance, then the landowner must show proof of a good-faith effort to remedy the nonconformance.
-If the matter is tied up in court, then the landowner is only disqualified when a final adverse judgment is rendered and the landowner refuses to comply with the ruling.
+If the matter is involved in ongoing court proceedings, the landowner is only disqualified when a final adverse judgment is rendered, and the landowner refuses to comply with the ruling.